tmiw/ezDV/manual/3-basic-usage.md

 in SmartSDR

 Configuration of the voice keyer functionality (as well as stopping and starting of the voice keyer) can also be done via ezDV's web interface.
-See "Using the web interface" for more information.
+See [Using the web interface](#using-the-web-interface) for more information.

 ## Summary of controls